 About Jess Dang

 Jess Dang is a Chinese-American writer and director based in Los Angeles.
 She values the process of collaboration and hopes to continue telling stories that can work as visual conversations.
-Jess holds an MFA from USC's School of Cinematic Arts and a BFA in Communication Design from Parsons School of Design.
+Jess holds an MFA in Film & Television Production from USC's School of Cinematic Arts and a BFA in Communication Design from Parsons School of Design.

 Her short documentary film, Made by Me, explored the connection between three Los Angeles artists.
-It played at more than fifty film festivals worldwide, including The Santa Barbara International Film Festival, Newport Beach Film Festival, DOC NYC, and received distribution with The Documentary Channel, Hallmark, and Gaim TV.
+It played at over fifty film festivals worldwide, including The Santa Barbara International Film Festival, Newport Beach Film Festival, DOC NYC, and received distribution with The Documentary Channel, Hallmark, and Gaim TV.